Marwan-Zakia/Marwan-Zakia/README.md

 - 👋 Hi, I’m @Marwan-Zakia
 - 👀 I’m interested in software develpment and game design
-- 🌱 I do thing and software develpment
+- 🌱 I do stuff and software develpment
 - 📫 How to reach me Email : marwanamir.ma@gmail.com

 <!---